Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Bookoo lets you sell items locally for free.
 The site prioritizes the safety of buyers and sellers.

 It’s possible to sell almost anything using Bookoo by scheduling a meeting with the buyer.
-If they buy your item, they can pay you in cash.
+If they buy your item, you get paid in cash.

 Sellers and buyers can create a short bio to establish trust and prevent scams.